twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **Threshold** – Used with **Threshold** in the Image tab.
 Default is 150.

 ### Install (used in `TFONTINSTALLWIZARDFORM`)
-* **InstallFontsInFontsFolder** – In old versions only; used with **Install the font in Windows Fonts folder**.
+* **InstallFontsInFontsFolder** (version 3.0 until 6.5) – Used with **Install the font in Windows Fonts folder**.
 Default is on.
-Windows Vista and above adds a shield before the label.
+If the program is ran under Windows Vista & above, the UAC shield is added before the label.

 ### InstalledFonts (used in `TINSTALLEDFONTSFORM`)
 * **PreviewHeight** – Select the height used for the preview area.